Advertiser Disclosure

 Cash App

 Cash App (once known as Square Cash) is a Venmo-like money transfer service that didn’t quite make our Best Of list for freelance payment options.
 Like Venmo and Zelle, it’s a handy way to quickly send and receive digital payments.
-However, without invoicing and task management capabilities (as well as the fact that Cash App can’t be used to send payments across borders), Cash App doesn’t have the heft to be a true payment solution for freelancers.

 Besides online payment software, here are some alternate ways freelancers get paid:

-6. Freelance Marketplace: There are various online platforms that companies can use to hire freelancers and freelancers can use to find work and get paid.
+• Freelance Marketplace: There are various online platforms that companies can use to hire freelancers, and freelancers can use to find work and get paid.
 The largest online freelance marketplaces are Freelancer.com, Upwork, and Fiverr.
 The downside is that these platforms charge freelancers high commission fees ranging from 10 to 20% of earnings.
 I would only recommend using one of these freelancing services if you are just getting started with freelancing and have no clients.

 11 Tips To Make Getting Paid As A Freelancer Easier